gogamarra/Automated-ELK-Stack/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA (a.k.a: the D*mn Vulnerable Web Application.)

 Load balancing ensures that the application will be highly **available**, in addition to restricting **traffic** to the network.
+**- Load Balancers protect the aspect of availability.
+On a normal basis, the load balancer can handle initial communication with incoming client request thus releasing the application from these tasks thus allowing applications to respond quicker.
+In an extreme security situation, load balancers can help to diminish effects of s DDoS (Distributed Denial Of Service) attack.**

-- _TODO: What aspect of security do load balancers protect?
-What is the advantage of a jump box?_
+- what is the advantage of a jump box?_

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.
 - _TODO: What does Filebeat watch for?_